Suede Jacket Style: Your First Real Guide

 5. When in Doubt, Professional Clean: For deep stains or overall grime, take it to a professional cleaner who specializes in leather and suede.
 Don’t trust your regular dry cleaner unless they have specific expertise.

-Important Note: Never use water to try and clean a stain on suede unless you are prepared to potentially re-treat the entire area or jacket to even out the color and texture.
+Important Note: Never use water to try and clean a stain on suede unless you’re prepared to potentially re-treat the entire area or jacket to even out the color and texture.
 Always test any cleaning product or method on an inside seam or less visible spot first.

 Suede vs. Leather Jackets: What’s the Real Difference?